Curtis Rivers: Early life and education

 Curtis Rivers was born on 15 March 1970 in Guisborough, North Yorkshire.
 He attended Ormesby Comprehensive School (now known as Outwood Academy Ormesby), graduating in 1986.

-In 1993, he relocated to Nottingham to pursue acting in order to obtain an Equity card through the British Actors’ Equity Association.
+In 1993, he relocated to Nottingham to pursue acting to obtain an Equity card through the British Actors’ Equity Association.

 He qualified as a member of the British Stunt Register in 1996.

 Career

 Movie Stuntman

 Rivers achieved provisional Actors Equity membership in 1993, and became a full member of the actors union in 1995, following his role as ‘DC Galley’ in the hit TV series ‘The Chief’, opposite Martin Shaw.

 He was accepted onto The British Stunt Register a year later in 1996, and went on to perform stunts in films such as James Bond, Fury, Thor: The Dark World, Captain America: The First Avenger, Snow White and the Huntsman, Sherlock Holmes: A Game of Shadows, Robin Hood, The Sands of Time, The Wolfman, St Trinian's / St Trinian's 2: The Legend of Fritton's Gold, National Treasure: Book of Secrets and The Da Vinci Code.

 In movies, Rivers has been a stunt double for Christopher Lee, James Caviezel, Rupert Everett, Mark Strong, Hugo Weaving, Jim Broadbent, Matthew MacFadyen, Patrick Bergin, Martin Kemp, Jimmy Nail, Graham McTavish, and Sam Douglas.

 In television, he has been a stunt double for Martin Clunes, Trevor Eve, Stephen Tompkinson, Malcolm Sinclair, James Purefoy, Charlie Cox, Tim Dutton, Nick Brimble, Peter Marinker, and Mark Charnock.

-He also doubled for John Barrowman for the first 3 seasons of Torchwood, as well as in Doctor Who, falling backwards 140 ft from the British Gas Building in Cardiff for the first episode of Torchwoods second season – "Kiss Kiss, Bang Bang".
+He also doubled for John Barrowman for the first 3 seasons of Torchwood, as well as in Doctor Who, falling backward 140 ft from the British Gas Building in Cardiff for the first episode of Torchwoods second season – "Kiss Kiss, Bang Bang".

 He has also performed stunts in the hit HBO series Game of Thrones, in which he received the 2015 Screen Actors Guild Award for Outstanding Performance by a Stunt Ensemble in a Television Series.

 As well as working as a stunt coordinator, Rivers also worked as a Second Unit Director.